-Drug control issues likely to be taken up in the first session of the 108th Congress include: (1) the drug control budgets for both FY2003 and FY2004, which involve most of the appropriations bills; (2) reauthorization of ONDCP, the office of the "drug czar," which is set to expire on September 30, 2003; (3) reauthorization of the National Youth Anti-Drug Media Campaign, run by ONDCP; (4) nomination of a new administrator of the Drug Enforcement Administration (DEA) due to the confirmation of the current administrator as Under-Secretary in the new Department of Homeland Security; and (5) further measures to control the use of MDMA (Ecstasy) and other so-called "club drugs."
+Other drug control issues likely to be taken up in the first session include: (1) the drug control budget for FY2004; (2) reauthorization of ONDCP, the office of the "drug czar," which is set to expire on September 30, 2003; (3) reauthorization of the National Youth Anti-Drug Media Campaign, run by ONDCP; (4) nomination of a new administrator of the Drug Enforcement Administration (DEA) due to the confirmation of the current administrator as Under-Secretary in the new Department of Homeland Security; and (5) further measures to control the use of MDMA (Ecstasy) and other so-called "club drugs."

 Other issues could also be the subject of congressional studies, investigations, and oversight hearings, if not legislation.
 These include state ballot initiatives regarding medical marijuana and drug treatment in lieu of incarceration, the effects of state budget deficits on the states' drug control efforts, and the impact of the anti-terrorism effort on the drug war.
 Other current developments concerning the war on drugs, both in the Executive Branch and elsewhere, are of likely interest to the 108th Congress.
-These include the President's drug-control budget request for FY-2004, the success of the drug war as measured by national surveys of drug use, and actions taken by DEA against industrial hemp products and medical marijuana providers.
+These include the President's drug-control strategy for FY2004, the success of the drug war as measured by national surveys of drug use, and actions taken by DEA against industrial hemp products and medical marijuana providers.